Ayn-Path/.github/profile/README.md

 * aynpath-app (Main Application) - Flutter-based AR navigation app.
 Contains the full user interface and functional modules, integrating localization, obstacle detection, audio guidance, haptic feedback, and AR visual arrows.

-* aynpath-orb-server - Backend service for indoor localization and navigation.
+* aynpath-server - Backend service for indoor localization and navigation.
 Provides APIs for VPS matching of the user’s current location using ORB features and image-based positioning.

 * aynpath-object-detection - Object detection module powered by MobileNetV1 (TensorFlow Lite).
 Includes a pretrained model based on the COCO dataset, optimized for detecting common indoor obstacles.